PurdueAF/purdue-af/docs/source/doc-gpus.rst

   2. Learn how to use Tensorflow with GPUs:
      `Tensorflow GPU guide <https://www.tensorflow.org/guide/gpu>`_.

+- **Pytorch**:

-- ``Pytorch``: does not require any special installation, as long as its version supports ``CUDA 12.2`` and ``cudnn 8.9.x`` (this is already true for :doc:`pre-installed kernels <doc-support>`).
+  Does not require any special installation, as long as its version supports ``CUDA 12.2`` and ``cudnn 8.9.x`` (this is already true for :doc:`pre-installed kernels <doc-support>`).